Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/properties/vertex_groups/assigning_vertex_group.rst

 You add vertices to a group as follows:

-- Select the group from the group list, thus make it the Active Group (1).
+- Select the group from the group list, thus make it the active group (1).
 - From the 3D View select :kbd:`Shift-RMB` all vertices that you want to add to the group.
 - Set the weight value that shall be assigned to all selected vertices (2).
 - :kbd:`LMB` the *Assign* button to assign the selected vertices to the active group using the given weight (3).

-Note that weight Assignment is not available for locked Vertex Groups.
+Note that weight assignment is not available for locked vertex groups.
-The Assign button is grayed out in that case.
+The *Assign* button is grayed out in that case.

 .. note:: Assign is additive